 What I do when I’m not working

-I’m working on two novels and recently finished an album of pop music; there’s more music in the pipeline.
+I’m working on two novels and a personal non-fiction project, and I make a lot of spectacularly unpopular music.
 I’ve played gigs ranging from Glasgow Barrowlands and T in The Park to five-year-olds’ birthday parties, teenage beauty competitions and gangsters’ private functions, and as a result I’ve been heckled, bottled, threatened with knives, harassed by the police, molested, mocked in national newspapers, electrocuted, ripped off, chased by hormone-crazed women and even set on fire, although not all at the same time.

 What other people say about me